See My Savings Estimate

 NEM 3.0 + Battery Strategy — Bakersfield

-Under NEM 3.0, PG&E pays only 5–8¢/kWh for excess solar you export midday.
+Under NEM 3.0 (the net metering rule that changed solar in 2023), PG&E pays only 5–8¢/kWh for excess solar you export midday.
 But every kWh your system produces and your home uses directly is worth $0.30–$0.42/kWh in avoided charges.
 In Bakersfield, your A/C runs hardest exactly when your panels produce the most — which means self-consumption rates are naturally higher here than almost anywhere in PG&E territory.
-Add a Powerwall and you capture every remaining kWh at peak value.
+Add a Tesla Powerwall and you capture every remaining kWh at peak value.
 Nothing exported cheap.
 Nothing wasted.

 Why Bakersfield Has the Best NEM 3.0 Self-Consumption Rate in PG&E Territory